 It also has a large and sophisticated data encryption system.
 It is challenging to do if a hacker tries to steal your information.
 It effectively prevents unauthorized individuals from accessing the system data.

-Most RFID clothing tags also have anti-theft features.
+Most RFID tags for clothing also have anti-theft features.
 By tagging clothing items with RFID chips, retailers can track the movement of items throughout their stores and identify potential security risks.
 They will close the communication channel immediately after the reader reads the data.
 Additionally, RFID-enabled security systems can help retailers identify and deter potential shoplifters.
 Individuals who enter the channel without permission will trigger the alarm system.
 The operator will receive the news as soon as possible.

 RFID Tags on Clothing Need to Face the Challenges